What's New With Dollars for Scholars?

 IMPORTANT DATE CHANGE!!

-For the scholarship year 2016-2017, the date for applications for St. John-Endicott Schools' Foundation is earlier than normal.
-Senior applications as well as continuing ed applications are due on line no later than March 1, 2017.
-College transcripts are due no later than April 1, 2017.
+Senior applications as well as continuing ed applications are due on line no later than April 1, each year.
+College transcripts are due no later than April 1, each year..

 MEET SOME ST. JOHN-ENDICOTT HIGH SCHOOL GRADS!